rzyns/ComfyUI_LoRA_Sidebar/README.md

 - There's no additional python requirements since it's just a frontend UI.

 ## Roadmap
-- [ ] Adding support for more LoRA nodes outside of ComfyUI Core - just open an issue for me to add them
 - [ ] Custom category sorting
 - [ ] Look into fixing timeouts with large datasets so the server logs don't get spammed
 - [ ] Investigate some ways to improve performance when using categories
 - [ ] Whatever bugs you find / features you submit
+- [X] Adding support for more LoRA nodes outside of ComfyUI Core - (rgthree for now)
+- [X] Support A1111 style LoRA promopting
 - [X] Support searching by model type (LoRA or Lycoris)
 - [X] Support external data to speed up processing and reduce duplication
 - [X] Fix LoRA processor from grabbing hidden system files